qunitjs/jekyll-theme-amethyst/docs/getting-started.md

    - `algolia.application_id`: Application ID.
    - `amethyst.algolia.search_only_api_key`: Search-Only API Key.
    - `algolia.index_name`: make up a unique lowercase name for the current static site.
-4. Set the following secure environment variable in the CI build for the main branch.
+4. Set the following secure environment variable in a CI build for commits pushed to the main branch.
-   E.g. via Travis CI or otherwise.
+   E.g. via GitHub Actions. ([Example workflow YAML](https://github.com/qunitjs/jekyll-theme-amethyst/blob/main/.github/workflows/doc-search.yaml))
    - `ALGOLIA_API_KEY`: Admin API Key.
 5. Done!
 The settings in `_config.yml` instruct the theme to display a search field.
 The next CI build will populate the search index with your content.